 This standard has completed its 5 year review with revisions made by the X9F6 Cardholder Authentication and ICC’s work group.
 The revised standard was published June 8, 2017.
 This part of this standard deals exclusively with management of symmetric keys using symmetric techniques using TDES and AES algorithms.
 These symmetric algorithms are defined in other American National Standards Institute standards and are also in the public domain.
 Addressed herein are activities and requirements related to each stage or event within the key life cycle including generation, distribution, utilization, storage, archiving, replacement and destruction of the keying material.
 This standard is arguably the most important security standard for the financial services industry, established to keep payment data, including PIN and card holder account information, secure.

-X9.73 is currently being revised by the X9F4 Cryptographic Protocols and Application Security work group.
-The proposed revisions are currently being voted on at the subcommittee level.
+X9.73 was published with revisions on September 28, 2017.
 This standard defines a cryptographic message syntax which can be used to protect financial transactions and other information from the threats described above.
 The syntax is easily extensible in design to allow the use of any cryptographic algorithm defined in current or future standards appropriate for use by the financial services.
 The cryptographic syntax is suitable for the protection of the identity and rights management information critical for secure access control.

 This standard was reviewed by the X9F4 Cryptographic Protocols and Application Security work group and has been reaffirmed with a publication date of April 14, 2017.
 This standard specifies recommended processes for conducting penetration testing with financial service organizations.
 It also describes a framework for specifying, describing and conducting penetration testing, and then relating the results of the penetration testing.
 X9.111 allows an entity interested in obtaining penetration testing services to identify the objects to be tested, specify a level of testing to occur, and to set a minimal set of testing expectations.